All Episodes

 The reason I called is I'm personally outraged.

-I called my Republican congressman's office, and I'm from Rod, Virginia, and I listened to you originally starting in August of 1988 over the facilities of WFIR.
+I called my Republican congressman's office, and I'm from Roanoke, Virginia, and I listened to you originally starting in August of 1988 over the facilities of WFIR.

 And I just wanted to say that I have never been as outraged in my life.

-The staff member who answered the phone, and I did get through after about ten attempts this morning, said to me that this Congressman, uh Bob Goodlat did not have a position on the cap and trade bill.
+The staff member who answered the phone, and I did get through after about 10 attempts this morning, said to me that this congressman, Bob Goodlatt, did not have a position on the cap and trade bill.

-I was I was flabbergasted, and I said, What do you mean he doesn't have a position?
+And I said, what do you mean he doesn't have a position?

-He says, Well, we'll be glad to take your your uh your your message if you'd like to live one and we'll get back to you.
+He says, well, we'll be glad to take your message if you'd like to live one and we'll get back to you.

-And I can't believe this is going on in that our Republican, even our Republican Congressman, whether he has a position or not, can't be full of the What did you say your Congressman's name in?
+And I can't believe this is going on and that our Republican, even our Republican congressman, whether he has a position or not, can't be forced to.

 Say his last name slowly.